6 Cleansing Oil Mistakes a Dermatologist Says People Make All the Time

 How To Choose the Best Cleansing Oil

 Like with every skincare product category, there are tons of cleansing oils on the market.
-The key to choosing the best cleansing oil comes down to your specific skin type because Dr. Mack says different oils work better on certain skin types.
-If you have dry skin, Dr. Mack recommends cleansing oils that contain olive oil, coconut oil, or avocado oil.
-For sensitive skin types, she points to jojoba oil or rosehip oil.
+The key to choosing the best cleansing oil comes down to your specific skin type, Dr. Mack says.
+The one general rule she suggests everyone follow is to opt for a fragrance-free cleansing oil, which will minimize the risk of an allergic contact dermatitis.

 If you have oily or acne-prone skin, Dr. Mack says cleansing oil can still work for you.
-Here’s why: “Cleansing oils are applied with short contact meaning that you apply them for a short duration of time and then rinse them off posing very little risk to worsening acne prone skin,” she explains.
+Here’s why: “Cleansing oils are applied with short contact, meaning that you apply them for a short duration of time and then rinse them off, posing very little risk to worsening acne-prone skin,” she explains.
 In particular, she suggests cleansing oils formulated with jojoba oil, argan oil, or marula oil, which can help regulate oil production.

 Our editors independently select these products.
 Making a purchase through our links may earn Well+Good a commission.